Are you looking for the best CRM software for your business?

-The Regular plan, which is also the most popular among Agile CRM customers, is worth at least $29.99/user/month.
+The Regular plan, which is also the most popular among users, is worth at least $29.99/user/month.
 Again, this for a biannual subscription.

 Agile CRM has a free version, but it only supports up to 10 users.
 Plus, it lacks some features like marketing automation or social media monitoring.
 Heck, even mobile marketing is not included.

 However, you can still take advantage of customer support by email, and some basic reports about your sales and teams.
-This makes it a very affordable CRM tool.
+This could be a good place to start.

 Agile CRM will give you most of the tools you need to manage your customer relationships.
 You get everything from lead scoring to meeting schedules to deal tracking.

 You can integrate the platform with various telephony products like Twillo or SIP, which are excellent for small businesses that still heavily rely on phone calls.

 Marketing automation is present in this CRM, as well as the ability to track all kinds of digital communication like social networks, emails, and mobile marketing.
 You can track each marketing campaign‘s success, thanks to Agile CRM’s analytics tools.